In this blog, we will discuss 8 front squat alternative that will shape your body. let’s start with an introduction.

 One research in the study Journal of Strength and Conditioning Research examined some biomechanical differences after doing both the front and back squats.

 The study concluded that front squats are a better choice over back squats.
 It’s because more compressive force is used over the lumbar spine after doing back squats.
-Thus, the front squats were said to be an ideal choice for lifters with knee joint health issues or related meniscus tears.
+Thus, the front squats were said to be an ideal choice for lifters with knee joint health issues or related meniscus tears. we will discuss best front squat alternative. before let’s discuss the risks in front squats.

 Are there any risks to front squats?